CIS SecureSuite Services & Consulting

 IV.
 Term and Termination.

-a.
-Refund for One Year Term Agreements.
-In the event of termination by CIS for nonperformance by Customer, or for convenience by Customer, Customer will not be entitled to a refund of any Membership Fees or Renewal Membership Fees that have been paid by Customer to CIS.
-In the event of termination by Customer for nonperformance by CIS or for convenience by CIS, Customer: (i) will be entitled to a prorated refund of any unused Membership Fees or Renewal Membership Fees that have been paid by Customer to CIS.
+In the event of termination for nonperformance or material breach by Customer, or for convenience by Customer, Customer will not be entitled to a refund of any Membership Fee or Renewal Membership Fee that has been paid by Customer to CIS.
+In the event of termination by Customer for nonperformance or for material breach by CIS or for convenience by CIS, Customer will be entitled to a prorated refund of any unused Membership Fee or Renewal Membership Fee that has been paid by Customer to CIS.

 V. CIS SecureSuite Products Provided As Is.

-CIS makes reasonable efforts to utilize and maintain the most current network security and antivirus protection programs available to screen and protect CIS’s computer programs, websites, and computer infrastructure from malware.
+CIS makes reasonable efforts to utilize and maintain the most secure programs available to screen and protect CIS’s computer programs, websites, and computer infrastructure from malware.
 However, Customer understands and agrees that CIS is providing the CIS SecureSuite Products “as is” and “as available” without any representations, warranties, or covenants of any kind whatsoever.

 VI.
-Ownership Rights of Intellectual Property and SecureSuite Products Reserved.
+Ownership Rights of Intellectual Property and CIS SecureSuite Products Reserved.

 VIII.
 Customer’s Responsibility to Evaluate Risks.

 Customer acknowledges and agrees that: (A) no network, system, device, hardware, software, or component can be made fully secure; and (B) Customer has the sole responsibility to evaluate the risks and benefits of the CIS SecureSuite Products to Customer’s particular circumstances and requirements including, without limitation, the decision to implement or not to implement one or more Benchmark configuration recommendations.